Can Hearing Aids Really Reduce the Risk of Dementia, Depression and Accidents?

 For example, the University of Michigan recently published a landmark 2019 study including data from over 115,000 participants – aged 66 and older.
 The researchers’ found that:

-- Older Americans who use hearing aids to correct hearing loss are 18% less likely to suffer from dementia than those who voluntarily choose not to wear their devices.
+- Older Americans who use hearing aids to correct hearing loss are 18% less likely to suffer from dementia than those who voluntarily choose not to wear their hearing aids.

-- Participants who regularly wore hearing aids also faced an 11% reduction in anxiety and depression compared with those who need corrective hearing devices, but opted not to wear them.
+- Participants who regularly wore hearing aids also faced an 11% reduction in anxiety and depression compared with those who need corrective hearing aids, but opted not to wear them.

 The study, published in the Journal of the American Geriatrics Society, also found some surprising negative consequences of not wearing hearing aids.
 For example, those who need (but forgo) corrective solutions saw the risk of fall-related injuries increase by 13%.

 It’s important to note that simply wearing hearing aids doesn’t necessarily prevent cognitive decline or depression.
 As exhaustive as the University of Michigan study was, it only tracked participants for 3 years after choosing to wear or not wear corrective hearing aids.